+Extended Technical Report (January 18th, 2016)

-Danilo Cicalese\, Diana Joumblatt\, Dario Rossi\, Marc-Olivier Buob, Jordan Augé, Timur Friedman \Telecom ParisTech, Paris, France - first.last@telecom-paristech.fr UPMC Sorbonne Universités, Paris, France - first.last@lip6.fr
+Danilo Cicalese, Diana Joumblatt, Dario Rossi, Marc-Olivier Buob[†], Jordan Augé[†], Timur Friedman[†]

+Telecom ParisTech, Paris, France - first.last@telecom-paristech.fr

+†UPMC Sorbonne Universités, Paris, France - first.last@lip6.fr

-Abstract-Use of IP-layer anycast has increased in the last few years beyond the DNS realm.
-Existing measurement techniques to identify and enumerate anycast replicas exploit specifics of the DNS protocol, which limits their applicability to this particular service.
-In this paper, we propose and thoroughly validate a protocol-agnostic technique for anycast replicas discovery and geolocation, further we also provide the community with open source software and datasets allowing others to replicate our experimental results, potentially facilitating the development of new techniques such as ours.
+Abstract-Use of IP-layer anycast has increased in the last few years: once relegated to root and top-level DNS servers, anycast is now commonly used by Content Distribution Networks.
+However, existing measurement techniques to identify and enumerate anycast replicas exploit specifics of the DNS protocol, which limits their applicability to this particular service.
+With this paper, we not only propose and thoroughly validate a protocol-agnostic technique for anycast replicas discovery and geolocation, but also provide the community with open source software and datasets to replicate our experimental results, as well as facilitating the development of new techniques such as ours.